Glen Cove High School

 Each student and their parent or guardian will be invited to an individual Guidance Review meeting once during each school year.
 At that time, academic progress, activity involvement, and future plans will be discussed.
 However, parents and students are always encouraged to meet with the Guidance Counselors whenever they would like to have a private discussion, or would like to schedule a conference with the student's teachers.
 Although Guidance Counselors have an open door policy, we prefer that students schedule appointments so that an appropriate amount of time can be set aside for student and/or parent meetings.

-Parents will have an opportunity to take part in two workshops during the fair.
-One is Financial Aid 101: Understanding the Financial Aid Process, presented by Vincent Tunstall, manager of new student enrollment at LIU Post; the other is Transitioning to College for Students with Disabilities, presented by Alyssa Provenzano, assistant director of disability services at New York Institute of Technology.
+The event, which was attended by representative from more than 90 colleges and the Armed Forces, included two workshops: Financial Aid 101: Understanding the Financial Aid Process, presented by Vincent Tunstall, manager of new student enrollment at LIU Post, and Transitioning to College for Students with Disabilities, presented by Alyssa Provenzano, assistant director of disability services at New York Institute of Technology.